Opossum: Reproduction and life cycle

-As a marsupial, the female opossum has a reproductive system that includes a bifurcated vagina and a divided uterus; many have a marsupium, the pouch.
-The average estrous cycle of the opossum is about 28 days.
+As marsupials, female opossums have a reproductive system that includes a bifurcated vagina and a divided uterus; many have a pouch.
+The average estrous cycle of the Virginia opossum is about 28 days.
 Opossums do possess a placenta, but it is short-lived, simple in structure, and, unlike that of placental mammals, not fully functional.
 The young are therefore born at a very early stage, although the gestation period is similar to that of many other small marsupials, at only 12 to 14 days.
 They give birth to litters of up to 20 young.
 Once born, the offspring must find their way into the marsupium, if present, to hold on to and nurse from a teat.
 Baby opossums, like their Australian cousins, are called joeys.
-Female opossums often give birth to very large numbers of young, most of which fail to attach to a teat, although as many as thirteen young can attach, and therefore survive, depending on species.
+Female opossums often give birth to very large numbers of young, most of which fail to attach to a teat, although as many as 13 young can attach, and therefore survive, depending on species.
 The young are weaned between 70 and 125 days, when they detach from the teat and leave the pouch.
 The opossum lifespan is unusually short for a mammal of its size, usually only one to two years in the wild and as long as four or more years in captivity.
 Senescence is rapid.

-The species are moderately sexually dimorphic with males usually being slightly larger, much heavier, and having larger canines than females.
+Opossums are moderately sexually dimorphic with males usually being larger, heavier, and having larger canines than females.
 The largest difference between the opossum and non-marsupial mammals is the bifurcated penis of the male and bifurcated vagina of the female (the source of the term didelphimorph, from the Greek didelphys, meaning "double-wombed").
 Opossum spermatozoa exhibit sperm-pairing, forming conjugate pairs in the epididymis.
 This may ensure that flagella movement can be accurately coordinated for maximal motility.
 Conjugate pairs dissociate into separate spermatozoa before fertilization.